NanoCommons/workshops/2021-12-08/SPARQLendpoint/AOP-Wiki.md

 - Question 1.1: What would we need to replace `aopo:KeyEvent` with to extract all Adverse Outcome Pathways?
 - <button onclick="toggleAnswer('q1.1')">Answer</button><span id="q1.1" style="visibility: hidden">aopo:AdverseOutcomePathway</span>
-- Question 1.2: What would we need to replace `aopo:KeyEvent` with to extract all Stressors?
+- Question 1.2: What would we need to replace `aopo:KeyEvent` with to extract all Chemicals?
 - <button onclick="toggleAnswer('q1.2')">Answer</button><span id="q1.2" style="visibility: hidden">cheminf:0000000</span>

 Since the Key Event links can bring you to the AOP-Wiki for further exploration of the corresponding webpage, we can also directly request all their contents through the SPARQL query.
 For example, to extract the Key Event title, we add `?KE dc:title ?KEtitle` to the SPARQL query.
 The returned table upon running the query will get wider, so you might need to scroll to the right.